DevGarg-25/movie-recommendation-system-content-based/README.md

-Here I have use 2 data sets from tmdb data set you need to take them out of resources folder they are tmdb_5000_credits.csv and tmdb_5000_movies.csv
+Here I have use 2 data sets from tmdb data set located in the Resources folder These are tmdb_5000_credits.csv and tmdb_5000_movies.csv

-you need to run movie_recommender_system.py file file first as it dumps 2 (.pkl) files which will be required by our app.py file
+You need to run movie_recommendation_system.py file file first as it dumps 2 (.pkl) files which will be required by our app.py file
 1. movie_dict.pkl
 2. similarity.pkl

-My app is app.py
+My web-app is app.py
-you may run it using command $ streamlit run app.py
+You may run it using command $ streamlit run app.py in the terminal.

-movie recommendation is the file for preprocessing of data and a sample how my code runs.
+movie_recommendation_system.py is the file for preprocessing of data and a sample how my code runs.